eduMFA/eduMFA/doc/index.rst

 But other "devices" like challenge response and SSH keys are also available.
 It runs on Linux and is completely Open Source, licensed under the AGPLv3.

-privacyIDEA can read users from many different sources like flat files, different LDAP services, SQL databases and SCIM services. (see :ref:`realms`)
+eduMFA can read users from many different sources like flat files, different LDAP services, SQL databases and SCIM services. (see :ref:`realms`)

 Authentication devices to provide two factor authentication can be